 For SaaS companies, that creates three categories of return.
 First is operational return: fewer manual touches per ticket and better use of agent time.
 Second is customer return: quicker resolution, smoother onboarding, and better self-service.
 Third is strategic return: support teams can shift effort toward retention, upsell conversations, complex troubleshooting, and proactive outreach.

 A useful way to think about ROI is to ask three questions.
-Which ticketket categories are most repetitive?
+Which ticket categories are most repetitive?
 How many of those requests can be partially or fully automated?
 What does your team gain if agents recover those hours each week?
 Even modest automation on common ticket types can create meaningful savings once ticket volume is high.

 Manual Support vs. AI-Assisted Support